-The tables below set out the amounts relating to (a) items designated as hedging instruments and (b) the hedged items in cash flow hedges of interest rate risk together with the related hedge ineffectiveness at 31 December 2021 and 2020:
+The tables below set out the amounts relating to (a) items designated as hedging instruments and (b) the hedged items in cash flow hedges of interest rate risk together with the related hedge ineffectiveness at Cash flow hedges of interest rate 31 December 2021 and 2020:

-Carrying amount ount Hedge inef Hedge ineffectiveness Amounts r hedging rese Amounts reclassified from cash flow hedging reserves to the income statement cash flow ne statement Nominal amount Assets Liabilities Line item in the SOFP where hedging instruments are included litties Line item in the SOFP where hedging instruments are included Change in fair value of hedging instruments used for calculating hedge ineffectiveness in the year Change in fair value of hedging instruments recognised in OCI in the year Hedge Ineffectiveness recognised in the income statement Line item in the income statement that includes hedge ineffectiveness Amounts for which hedge accounting had been used but for which the hedged future cash flows are no longer expected to occur Amounts that have been transferred because the hedged item has affected the income statement Line item in the income statement affected by the reclassification (a) Hedging Instruments €m €m €m €m €m €m e € €m Interest rate swaps (1) Derivative assets 16,275 153 (209) (209) Derivative financial instruments cial (606) (514) I Net trading income I 161 Interest and similar income Derivative liabilities 3,820 15 (99) (56) Derivative financial instruments cial 67 66 I Net trading income I (19)
+• 2021 Carrying amount ount Hedge inef Hedge ineffectiveness Amounts I hedging rese Amounts reclassified from cash flow hedging reserves to the income statement cash flow ne statement Nominal amount Assets Liabilities oilities Line item in the SOFP where hedging instruments are included Change in fair value of hedging instruments used for calculating hedge ineffectiveness in the year Change in fair value of hedging instruments recognised in OCI in the year Hedge Ineffectiveness recognised in the income statement Line item in the income statement that includes hedge ineffectiveness Amounts for which hedge accounting had been used but for which the hedged future cash flows are no longer Am ti be he ha Line item in the income statement affected by the reclassification (a) Hedging Instruments €m €m €m €m €m €m expected to occur statement € m Interest rate swaps (1) Derivative assets 16,275 153 (209) (209) Derivative financial instruments cial (606) (514) 1 Net trading income 161 Interest and similar income Derivative liabilities 3,820 15 (26) Derivative financial instruments cial 67 99 1 Net trading income (19) Interest and similar expense

-(1)Hedging interest rate risk.
+(1) Hedging interest rate risk.
 These include both interest rate swaps and cross currency interest rate swaps, both of which are hedging interest rate risk.

-I I (33) (38) (67) to customers Customer accounts Interest rate risk 193 221 (11) (13) 606 Loans and advances Interest rate risk €m €m €m €m €m (b) Hedged items post tax pre tax longer applied longer applied accounting is no accounting is no which hedge which hedge post tax pre tax relationship for relationship for hedges (1) hedges (1) for the year any hedging any hedging continuing continuing ineffectiveness reserves from reserves from reserves for reserves for calculating hedge item is included cash flow hedging cash flow hedging hedging hedging items used for which hedged remaining in the remaining in the the cash flow the cash flow value of hedged in SOFP in Amounts Amounts Amounts in Amount in Change in fair Line item
+1 1 (33) (38) (67) Customer accounts Interest rate risk 193 221 (11) (13) 909 Loans and advances to customers nterest rate risk post tax € m pre tax € m €m €m €m b) Hedged items longer applied longer applied accounting is no accounting is no which hedge which hedge bost tax pre tax relationship for relationship for hedges (1) hedges (1) for the year any hedging any hedging continuing continuing ineffectiveness reserves from reserves from reserves for reserves for calculating hedge item is included cash flow hedging cash flow hedging hedging hedging items used for which hedged remaining in the remaining in the the cash flow the cash flow value of hedged in SOFP in Amounts Amounts Amounts in Amount in Change in fair Line item

-(1)The cash flow hedging reserves are adjusted to the lower of either the cumulative gain or loss or the cumulative change in fair value (present value) of the hedged item from inception of the hedge.
+(1) The cash flow hedging reserves are adjusted to the lower of either the cumulative gain or loss or the cumulative change in fair value (present value) of the hedged item from inception of the hedge.
 The portion that is offset by the change in the cash flow hedging reserves is recognised in other comprehensive income with any hedge ineffectiveness recognised in the income statement.